railscampau/railscampau.github.com/index.markdown

 * Where: [Koonjewarre Retreat Centre](http://www.koonjewarre.com/index.html), Gold Coast Hinterland, Queensland
 * Airport: [Gold Coast Airport](http://www.koonjewarre.com/index.html), Coolangatta

-The venue we are booking has capacity for up to 150 people, we will a separate dining  hall and multiple smaller areas for chillout/
+The venue we are booking has capacity for up to 150 people.
+We will have a separate dining hall and multiple smaller areas for chillout/
-Werewolf/Guitar hero/etc.
+Werewolf/Guitar Hero/etc.

 The venue is also fully catered and we will have three hot cooked meals per day (including Friday night & Monday morning).
-We will NOT be responsible for packing/unpacking this and general clean up.
-Nor cleaning up on Monday.
+The caterers will be responsible for packing/unpacking this and general clean up.

-The cost per person is $164 - regardless if you want a dorm bed or want to share a tent.
+The cost per person is $164 - regardless of whether you want a dorm bed or want to share a tent.
+It does not include any transport costs.

-The final cleanup on the Monday is included so we do not need to clean up before leaving.
+The final cleanup on the Monday is included, so we do not need to clean up before leaving.

 ## Photos